-- The predictive model was run with MODFLOW-USG (Panday and others, 2015). - The model has ten layers that represent alluvium (Layer 1), the surficial layer of all aquifers (Layer 2), the Sparta Aquifer (Layer 3), the Weches confining unit (Layer 4), the Queen City Aquifer (Layer 5), the Reklaw confining unit (Layer 6), and the subunits that comprise the Carrizo-Wilcox Aquifer (Layers 7 to 10). - The most recent TWDB model grid file, dated October 9, 2020 (czwx\v3\01\MFUSG\ModelGrid100920.csv), was used to assign model cells to counties, groundwater management areas, groundwater conservation districts, river basins, and regional water planning areas.
+- The predictive model was run with MODFLOW-USG (Panday and others, 2015). - The model has ten layers that represent alluvium (Layer 1), the surficial layer of all aquifers (Layer 2), the Sparta Aquifer (Layer 3), the Weches confining unit (Layer 4), the Queen City Aquifer (Layer 5), the Reklaw confining unit (Layer 6), and the subunits that comprise the Carrizo-Wilcox Aquifer (Layers 7 to 10). - The most recent TWDB model grid file, dated October 9, 2020 (czwx_v3_01_MFUSG_ModelGrid100920.csv), was used to assign model cells to counties, groundwater management areas, groundwater conservation districts, river basins, and regional water planning areas.
 This grid was also used to assign model grid cells to aquifer layers. - Drawdown was calculated as the difference in modeled water levels between the baseline date of January 1, 2011 (initial water levels) and the final date of December 31, 2070 (stress period 60) using an area-weighted averaging methodology. - During the predictive simulation model run, some model cells went dry, meaning the modeled water level fell below the bottom of the cell.
 Pumping in dry cells was excluded from the modeled available groundwater calculations. - The drawdown averages and modeled available groundwater values were calculated using the modeled extent of aquifers, rather than the official TWDB boundaries for the Carrizo-Wilcox, Queen City, and Sparta Aquifers.
 Note that the TWDB does not maintain official boundaries for the Carrizo-Wilcox subunits. - The drawdown calculations and modeled available drawdown values for Fayette County Groundwater Conservation District was based on all of Fayette County, including areas in both Groundwater Management Areas 12 and 15. - Estimates of modeled available groundwater from the model simulation were rounded to whole numbers.

-• Version 1.01 of the updated groundwater availability model for the Yegua-Jackson Aquifer was the base model for this analysis.
-See Deeds and others (2010) for the assumptions and limitations of the historical calibrated model.
-Groundwater Management Area 12 constructed a predictive model simulation to extend the base model to 2070 for planning purposes.
+• Version 1.01 of the updated groundwater availability model for the Yegua-

+GAM Run 21-017 MAG: Modeled Available Groundwater for the Aquifers in Groundwater Management Area 12 November 1, 2022 model to 2070 for planning purposes.
 See Groundwater Management Area 12 explanatory report (Daniel B. Stephens & Associates and others, 2022) for the assumptions of this predictive model simulation.